ubinexus/sonic-utilities/doc/Command-Reference.md

   telemetry       enabled   enabled        down           2020-11-15 18:24:59                 20201230.100        kube        none
   ```

-**config feature owner [<feature name>] [local/kube]
+** config feature owner

 Configures the owner for a feature as "local" or  "kube".
-The "local" implies starting feature container from local image.
+The "local" implies starting the feature container from local image.
 The "kube" implies that kubernetes server is made eligible to deploy the feature.
 The deployment of a feature by kubernetes is conditional based on many factors like, whether the kube server is configured or not, connected-to-kube-server or not and if that master has manifest for this feature for this switch or not and more.
 At some point in future, the deployment *could* happen and till that point the feature can run from local image, called "fallback".
 The fallback is allowed by default and it could be toggled to "not allowed".
 When fallback is not allowed, the feature would run only upon deployment by kubernetes master.

 - Usage:
   ```